BIT-IMD-Learning-with-AS/imd3901-term-project-nard/documentation/blogposts/Milestone8_BlogPost_Natalia.md

-Milestone 6 : "We did it!"
+Milestone 6 : "Working on it"

 Date: 2022-03-22